peteroupc/Numbers/docs/PeterO.Numbers.EFloats.md

 <b>Return Value:</b>

-Either  `true` true if the given arbitrary-precision number object is positive or negative infinity, or  `false` false otherwise.
+Either  `true`  if the given arbitrary-precision number object is positive or negative infinity, or  `false`  otherwise.

 <a id="IsNaN_PeterO_Numbers_EFloat"></a>
 ### IsNaN